aro-network/aro-official-website/README.md

-Here is the Aro website
+Here is the ARO website

 ## Getting Started